DEM, DSM & DTM: Elevation Models in GIS

 As we navigate through the intricate landscapes of elevation data, we uncover the distinctive characteristics that define each dataset.

-The DEM’s bare-bones elevation values, the DSM’s representation of terrain and structures, and the DTM’s terrain-focused precision – each play a unique role in shaping our spatial insights.
+First, the DEM has bare-bones elevation values.
+Secondly, DSM’s representation of terrain and structures and the DTM’s terrain-focused precision.
+A Triangular Irregular Network (TIN) is a way to represent a 3D surface.
+Each plays a unique role in shaping our spatial insights.

 Got any questions?
 Please let us know if the comment section below and we’ll be happy to answer.